skip to content

 Trauma Resilience in UK Policing

-Listening to the experiences of officers and decision-makers through our research, we produce resilience infographics; simple accessible material for guidance and awareness-raising on issues relating specifcially to Covid19.
-These are shared on social media with the aim to reach as many people as possible to support police wellbeing at work as practically as possible.
+Listening to the experiences of officers and decision-makers through our research, we produce resilience infographics; simple accessible material for guidance and awareness-raising on issues relating specifically for the pandemic but also applicable in other everyday experiences.
+These were shared on social media with the aim to reach as many people as possible to support police wellbeing at work as practically as possible.
 Many are transferable across other emergency response and key worker roles.

 Infographics include: